Terenceyuyue/varFEM/README.md

            SOLVE -> ESTIMATE -> MARK -> REFINE

-The newest-nodal bisection for the local mesh refinement was clearly stated  thanks to the smart idea in iFEM.
+The newest-node bisection for the local mesh refinement was clearly stated  thanks to the smart idea in iFEM.
 The MATLAB codes are in Folder AFEM2D.